 The tunnel is being created by a boring machine that has been dubbed Nora, for Nora Barney, the first woman in the U.S. to earn an engineering degree.
 The bore is presently about a half mile west of the Hudson.

-Photos courtesy NYC WaterThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photos courtesy NYC WaterThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.